Lina Khan’s nomination hearing signals a new era of tough antitrust enforcement for the tech industry

 Khan also fielded questions about individual companies and lawmakers’ proposed antitrust bills.
 She said “everything needs to be on the table” when it comes to addressing news publishers’ concerns about Facebook and Google.
 She raised particular concerns about the ways a single algorithm change can tank readership for any publisher.
 She also expressed concern about the concentration of the digital advertising market.

-Lawmakers have increasingly homed in on the ways Facebook and Google’s product changes and algorithms can affect the news business, which has become increasingly reliant on tech giants for web traffic.
-The issue has been front-and-center since the companies used aggressive tactics in Australia to push back on proposed legislation requiring them to pay a fee to publishers for news stories appearing in a search engine or social media.
+Lawmakers have increasingly homed in on the ways Facebook and Google’s product changes and algorithms can affect the news business, which has become increasingly reliant on tech giants for Web traffic.
+The issue has been front and center since the companies used aggressive tactics in Australia to push back on proposed legislation requiring them to pay a fee to publishers for news stories appearing in a search engine or social media.
 In the United States, lawmakers have introduced legislation allowing publishers to band together to better negotiate with tech giants.

 Furthermore, Khan said policymakers need to look closely at app store policies.
 Because Apple and Google are the only major app store operators in the United States, Khan contended they have wide leeway to set advantageous terms.